The Benefits of Ashwagandha

 Ashwangandha is used by many to improve sleep quality.
 Those with insomnia may benefit the most from taking ashwagandha according to available research.

-A 12-week placebo-controlled study on 50 adults found that taking 600 mg improved the quality of sleep with a further study finding the same and that participants were more alert in their waking hours.
+A 12-week placebo-controlled study on 50 adults found that taking 600 mg increased sleep onset and improved the quality of sleep with a further study finding the same and that participants were more alert in their waking hours.

 Lowers Blood Sugar and Fat